 About

 Nyika National Park, the park is located in northeastern Zambia along the border with Malawi.
-The park covers approximately 31 square miles (80 sq km) and protects the Zambian portion of the greater Nyika Plateau ecosystem, most of which lies within neighboring Nyika National Park.
+The park covers approximately 31 square miles (80 sq km) and protects the Zambian portion of the greater Nyika Plateau ecosystem, most of which lies within neighboring Nyika National Park on the Malawian side of the border.

 Established to preserve this unique highland environment, the Zambian section forms part of one of southern Africa’s most important montane grassland ecosystems.
 The park is situated within Zambia’s Northern Province and contributes to a transboundary conservation landscape that safeguards rare habitats, watersheds, and wildlife populations across the plateau.
 Though smaller and less visited than many of Zambia’s larger national parks, Nyika offers a distinctive wilderness experience unlike anywhere else in the country.